A business headshot, also referred to as a corporate headshot, is a photograph that shows the face of a person.

 What Should You Wear For a Professional Headshot?

-If you are taking a business headshot, you will want to dress as if you are meeting a new client.
+If you take a business headshot, you will want to dress as if you are meeting a new client.

 This will help you stay on brand.